What do you know about orthotics? Do you even know what they're for?

 Custom Made orthotics can be:

-Unwieldy - will be so large and bulky that they fit in nothing, You end up buying shoes 1-2 sizes too big just to have the orthotic fit.
+• Unwieldy - can be so large and bulky that they fit in nothing, You end up buying shoes 1-2 sizes too big just to have the orthotic fit.

-I hope you found this informative and helpful This blog is in addition to reels that we will be releasing on Instagram this October.
+I hope you found this informative and helpful This blog is in addition to reels that we will be released on Instagram and now TikTok.
 You get to watch me talk about all these things and more.....

 Please accept this coupon as a way to entice you to try an orthotic to help with those favorite but uncomfortable shoes and make them awesome again.
 Thanks for reading.